 Effective November 1, 2014, the Compensation Committee of the Board approved the Performance awards plan, which is a performance stock award program administered under the 2014 Stock Plan, for the Company's executive officers and other key employees.
 Participants in this program are entitled to receive unrestricted Shares after the end of a three-year period, if specified performance targets are met.
 Performance awards are generally designed to meet the criteria of a performance award with the performance metrics and peer group comparison set at the beginning of the performance period.
 Based on the performance metrics the final award may vary from zero to 200 percent of the target award.
 The maximum contractual term for awards under the Performance awards program is three years.
+Awards granted under the LTP Program are based on a variety of targets, such as total shareholder return (TSR) or financial metrics such as operating margin, cost synergies and others.
 We consider the dilutive impact of this program in our diluted net income per share calculation only to the extent that the performance conditions are met.